The Best Leave-In Conditioner For Your Hair Type

-Hot tools can do a number on your hair — and that's true no matter your texture, affinity for trying new colours, or the season.
-That's why leave-in conditioners are a godsend, particularly for natural, curly, and colour-treated strands, because they can help save you from a world of damage.
+Hot tools can do a number on your hair — and that's true no matter your texture, affinity for trying new colors, or the season.
+That's why leave-in conditioners are a godsend, particularly for natural, curly, and color-treated strands, because they can help save you from a world of damage.

 While liquid formulations typically get a bad rap during colder months because they can harden (making hair brittle and prone to breakage), they're perfect for the more hospitable seasons — so, whenever it's not freezing cold outside.
 And while the handy product won't make your overall routine any less time-consuming, by making your hair more manageable, it will making getting out the door in the morning that much easier.